 The majority of people are familiar with the term “DBS Check“.
 The Disclosure and Barring Service check allows employers to ensure potential employees’ credibility by checking their criminal history for cautions, warning, reprimands and convictions.

 For those applying for jobs where an enhanced DBS is required, it’s natural to want to know what might surface.
 So let’s go through exactly what can or may show up in a report:

-What Information Does An Enhanced DBS Check Include?
+What Does An Enhanced DBS Check Show?

-If you are unsure of the level of DBS check required for a role or have uncertainties in what type of check your current and future employees need, we at Care Check will be glad to advise you.
+If you are unsure of the DBS check level required for a role or have uncertainties in what type of check your current and future employees need, we at Care Check will be glad to advise you.
 For your enquiries, contact us on 0333 777 8575 or email us at firstname.lastname@example.org.